araffin/academic-kickstart/content/post/tune-sac-isaac-sim/index.md

 By limiting the action space limits to 3% of the original size, and quickly tuning SAC (bigger network, reduced initial exploration rate), I could get SAC to learn to solve the Unitree A1 task on a flat surface in a matter of minutes.

 However, SAC took more time to train than PPO (12 minutes vs. 6 minutes), and it did not reach PPO's performance level.
-I had several ideas for improving SAC's training speed and performance[^didnt-work].
+Luckily, I still had several ideas for improving SAC's training speed and performance[^didnt-work].

 ## Defining Proper Action Bound - Extracting the Limits with PPO